NHSDigital/integration-adaptor-111/README.md

 2. Docker

 ### How to run service:
-* In root directory
+* Navigate to `docker`
-* Run script: `docker/start-local-environment.sh`
+* Run script: `./start-local-environment.sh`

-The above script builds necessary docker images and starts the SpringBoot service and ActiveMQ
+The above script builds the necessary docker images and starts the SpringBoot service and ActiveMQ
 * REST service `localhost:10001`
 * ActiveMQ: `localhost:5672`